Aditya-koshta25/aditya-demo/README.md

 # aditya-demo
-This is a demo file.
+This is a for Git & GitHub.